DockYard/flame_on/README.md

 ## Running in Production

 Flame On should not be run in critical production environments.
-Flame On uses eFlambe, which uses Meck under the hood.
+Flame On uses `:meck` under the hood.
 This swaps out beam code paths and injects mock code that includes tracing.
 If you do need to use Flame On in a critical production node to diagnose a specific issue, I recommend rebuilding or restarting that node after running it.

 ## Running in a Release

-Meck swaps out code paths and therefore you will need to include the beam files in your release.
+`:meck` swaps out code paths and therefore you will need to include the beam files in your release.
 By default these are stripped, so in your release definition in `mix.exs` add the `strip_beams: false` flag:

 ```elixir
 releases: [